What Is a Chief Legal Officer?

 Becoming a Chief Legal Officer

-The job description will vary based on the company but will offer a general idea of the steps that are necessary in order to enter this field.
+The job description will vary based on the company, but it will offer a general idea of the steps that are necessary in order to enter this field.

 Education Requirements

-A bachelor’s degree in business law or pre-law studies is recommended in order to enroll in law school.
+A bachelor’s degree in business law or pre-law studies is recommended to enroll in law school.

 During undergraduate studies, a person will need to display excellence in order to be accepted into a quality law school.